pbinkley/microcopying_1940/index.markdown

 Omaha, in Omaha, Nebraska; we have a city-wide project there.
 We haven't actually started operating a microfilming project yet in the State of Tennessee.
-We have a state-wide project in Ohio, headed, as you know, by the late Dr. Robert C. Binkley, <span style="page" id="page61">[p.61]</span> which is really our proving ground for that type of work.
+We have a state-wide project in Ohio, headed, as you know, by the late Dr. Robert C. Binkley, <span class="page" id="page61">[p.61]</span> which is really our proving ground for that type of work.
 We have them suggested all over the country, and whenever project applications come in for the indexing of newspapers, one consideration which determines whether or not the project shall be approved is whether or not they are microfilming the newspaper, because in a few years the woodpulp on which the paper